deepanshu-sharmaa/clone-spotify/README.md

 User can login using its credentials via Spotify Authentication.

-User can view its playlists, username and profile photo.
 ## Demo

 You can watch this video to see how it works and looks (* in case it doesn't work for you!)